 It all starts with being honest with yourself about who you are now.
 A great way to get to know yourself better is to take a personality test.

 There are a ton out there; here’s a free one, 16 Personalities; it will help you get to know yourself better.
-The key to taking these tests and getting helpful answers is being completely honest.
+Being completely honest is the key to taking these tests and getting helpful answers.

 What Are Your Values?

-You can determine your values by your actions when confronted with a problem or decision you had to overcome or make.
+You can determine your values by your actions when confronted with a problem or decision you have to overcome or make.
 These are the times that your core values show.